 - Occasional purchases

-If you are interested in, or have questions about, donating materials to the Harvey Olnick Rare Book Room, please contact the Music Archivist, Rebecca Shaw (email@example.com).
+If you are interested in, or have questions about, donating materials to the Harvey Olnick Rare Book Room, please contact the Music Archivist, Becky Shaw (email@example.com).